JEF655045/motion-design/README.md

 # motion-design
 ### Introduction
 These works utilize [anime.js](http://anime-js.com) open source javascript library to construct transition animation design.
 There will be 8 examples below to illustrate differnent ways of utilizing the library.

-Remember to include below command into html.
+Remember to put anime.js into the same directory and include below line into html script.
 ```javascript
 <script src="anime.js"></script>
 ```